alandegenhart/stabilizedbci/README.md

-# Stabilized BCI
+# Stabilization of a brain–computer interface via the alignment of low-dimensional spaces of neural activity

 ## Welcome!

-This project contains companion code for BCI stabilization and example data for the paper "A stabilized brain-computer interface based on neural manifold alignment."
+This project contains companion code for BCI stabilization and example data for the paper "Stabilization of a brain-computer interface via the alignment of low-dimensional spaces of neural activity."

+Degenhart, A.D.^, Bishop, W.E.^, Oby, E.R., Tyler-Kabara E.C, Chase S.M\*, Batista A.P\*, Yu B.M\*.
+Stabilization of a brain–computer interface via the alignment of low-dimensional spaces of neural activity.
+Nat Biomed Eng (2020). <https://doi.org/10.1038/s41551-020-0542-9>

+Thanks to Adam Smoulder and Angelica Herrera for their helpful feedback on the codepack.

 ## Getting started with stabilization